Interview Preparation

 1. Tell me about a time you led a team.

-STAR Answer: “In my previous role as a project lead at [Company], we were tasked with launching a new product feature in 8 weeks (Situation).
-My team of 5 had never worked together before, and I needed to align everyone’s strengths with the project timeline (Task).
-I organized a kickoff workshop to define roles, set up daily 15-minute stand-ups, and created a shared dashboard for tracking progress.
-When one developer fell behind, I redistributed tasks without burning anyone out (Action).
-We shipped the feature on time, under budget by 12%, and the feature drove a 23% increase in user engagement (Result).”
+STAR Answer: “At my previous company, we needed to launch a product feature in 8 weeks (Situation).
+My team of 5 had never worked together (Task).
+I organized a kickoff workshop, assigned roles by strength, and ran daily 15-minute stand-ups.
+When a developer fell behind, I redistributed tasks immediately (Action).
+We shipped on time, 12% under budget.
+The feature drove a 23% increase in user engagement (Result).”

 2. Describe a time when you had to motivate a team.